mik284/Learning-concepts/README.md

 Since an object is a collection of data and the means to operate on that data, a method can access the object it was called on using the special this keyword.
 The value of this is determined when a method is invoked, and its value is the object on which the method was called.
 Since this is a reserved word in JavaScript, its value cannot be used as an identifier.
 Feel free to check out the links below for an additional look at methods and their relationship with this.

 We've spent a bit of time on this inside objects, but did you know that the value of this can have different meanings outside an object?
 In the next section, we'll take a close look at globals, their relationship with this, and the implications of using them.

+# Function @ Runtime

+In the JavaScript language, functions are first-class functions.
+This means that we can do with functions just about everything that we can do with other elements in JavaScript, such as strings, arrays, or numbers.
+JavaScript functions can:

+Be stored in variables
+Be returned from a function.
+Be passed as arguments into another function.